ImageMagick/Usage-Markdown/morphology/index.md

 The size and spacing of the values in the output can be controlled by the special [Precision Operational Control](../basics/#precision).
 That was added to IM at about the same time as the morphology operator.

-For example here is a repeat of the previous example but using "`-precision`" to limit the number of significant digits from the default of 6 to 3.
+For example, here is a repeat of the previous example but using "`-precision`" to limit the number of significant digits from the default of 6 to 3.

 ~~~{data-capture-err=k_precision.txt}
 convert xc:  -define showkernel=1 -precision 3 \